COOPERATION & TRANSPARENCY

 Gokhran of Russia

-AMC sales of rough diamonds is under control of the GOKHRAN OF RUSSIA (Federal Government Institution “State Institution on Formation of the State Fund of Precious Metals and Precious Stones of the Russian Federation”).
+ALMAR sales of rough diamonds is under control of the GOKHRAN OF RUSSIA (Federal Government Institution “State Institution on Formation of the State Fund of Precious Metals and Precious Stones of the Russian Federation”).
 The control system includes control over quality of sorting and evaluating gems, including transactions with raw precious stones, inspection of observance of requirements of the international certification scheme of rough diamonds and the Kimberley process.

 Responsible Jewellery Council